guillaume-gomez/wasm-game-of-life/README.md

 yarn preview
 ```

-:danger: for now, using `yarn dev` does not work yet
+⚠️ for now, using `yarn dev` does not work yet